Misiorny/Misiorny/README.md

 Now, I'm still learning on course [Nowoczesny Frontend](https://hyperfunctor.com/nextjs-react-graphql-typescript).

-After over one and half years of lerning I know what skills I have to improve.
-Not like Noob Dev - I will learn all what I will find in Google :).
+After over one and half years of learning I know what skills I have to know.
+Not like Noob Dev - I will learning all what I will find in Google :).

 ### What next ?

-I am actively looking to work in IT, despite the fact that I am already retired, because I have always dreamed of programming and making websites.
+I am actively looking to work in IT.
 I am happy to take part in projects where I will be able to learn and gain my first commercial experience under the watchful eye of an experienced programmer

 And dreams must come true.